frostming/cachecontrol/docs/usage.rst

 Adapter
 =======

-The other way to use CacheControl is via a requests `Transport Adapter`_.
+The other way to use CacheYou is via a requests `Transport Adapter`_.

 Here is how the adapter works: ::

   import requests
-  import cachecontrol
+  import cacheyou

   sess = requests.Session()
-  sess.mount('http://', cachecontrol.CacheControlAdapter())
+  sess.mount('http://', cacheyou.CacheControlAdapter())

   resp = sess.get('http://google.com')